 Also, note that “Keto Flu” is the name of any side effect some people get from going into Keto.
 However, Hannah Sutter describes this phase as “completely normal” when making a big change to your diet as “your body needs time to adapt.”
 She said: “Symptoms vary from person to person and may include a headache or feeling lethargic but they will pass.

 Most people will start to feel the positive benefits of Keto, including feeling more energetic, reduced hunger, and better sleep quality, within three or four days.
+Hope you get your answer of question How Many Eggs Per Day Can Someone Eat On Keto Diet?

 Are Eggs Keto?